 - Log into cPanel.

-Caution: If your site's scripts rely on older functions of PHP, which are no longer available in the latest stable version being used on the server, you may encounter compatibility issues when PHP Cur is automatically updated.
+Caution: If your site's scripts rely on older functions of PHP, which are no longer available in the latest stable version being used on the server, you may encounter compatibility issues when the PHP is automatically updated.